khasinski/ruby-psx/README.md

 ## Running

-Use PS1 emultor to run the built psx-exe file.
+Use PS1 emultor to run the built ps-exe file.

 ### Prerequisites